US plans to send controversial cluster munitions to Ukraine - BBC News - ExBulletin

 US plans to send controversial cluster munitions to Ukraine – BBC News

-The US will send a package of cluster munitions to Ukraine to help it attack Russia.
-The White House said it delayed the decision as long as possible because of the risk of civilian harm from the unexploded ordnance.
-Ukraine has been asking for weapons for months amid a shortage of ammunition.
-Cluster munitions – banned by more than 100 countries – are a class of weapons that contain multiple explosives called submunitions.
-Please subscribe here: http://bit.ly/1rbfUog
+The US plans to send Ukraine a package of cluster munitions to help it attack Russia, US media have reported.
+Ukraine has been asking for the weapons for months amid an ammunition shortage, and the Biden administration will announce the package on Friday.
+Cluster munitions – banned by more than 100 countries – are a class of weapons that contain multiple explosives called submunitions. #Russia #Ukraine #BBCAnews

 |